Hayoung93/FixMatch-pytorch/README.md

 - TODO
-randomize magnitude of randaug (someday in future...)
+    - Randomize magnitude of randaug (someday in future...)
+    - DDP & interleave for batch norm in multiple gpus? (someday in future...)

 ## Unofficial Pytorch implementation of FixMatch (NIPS 2020)
 - STL-10 dataset